mmmago/cowboyunleashed/README.md

 - App compatible with all iPhones iOS 13 -> iOS 16
 - Confirmed working on cowboy **firmware 4.17** and lower.

+#### Note regarding C4(ST) on 4.17 and AdaptivePower : the app is not messing with how the motor power is delivered, it is only removing the speed limit, so still perfectly compatible.

 # Shout out